 M.A., Ph.D.
 (Lakehead University), C. Psych.
 (Supervised Practice)

 Dr. Drawson completed her MA and PhD in Clinical Psychology at Lakehead University and her residency with the Northern Ontario Psychology Internship Consortium in 2018.
-She is currently employed as a psychologist with St. Joseph’s Care Group Mental Health Outpatient Program (MHOP).
-She works with adolescents and adults ages 16 and up and diagnoses and treats a wide range of presenting problems including anxiety, depression, personality disorders, trauma, and psychosis.
-Dr. Drawson primarily practices from a CBT orientation, but is integrative and incorporates a variety of evidence-based approaches.
-She also manages a program of applied research at MHOP.
-Her research interests include transdiagnostic approaches to the assessment and treatment of mental disorders, rural and northern community well being, protective behavioural strategy use in the treatment of addictive disorders, and measure development and validation.
+She is currently employed as a psychologist with St. Joseph’s Care Group Child and Adolescent Psychiatry Services (CAPS).
+She works with children and adolescents, diagnosing and treating a wide range of presenting problems including anxiety, depression, behavioural difficulties, trauma, learning and attentional issues, and psychosis.
+Dr. Drawson primarily practices from a CBT orientation, but is integrative and incorporates a variety of evidence-based approaches (DBT, ACT, mindfulness).
+She also manages a program of applied research at CAPS.
+Her research interests include the impact of sleep and screen use on pediatric mental health, transdiagnostic approaches to the assessment and treatment of mental disorders, rural and northern community well being, and measure development and validation.
 She has published in several peer-reviewed journals and presented her research at over 30 national and international conferences.

 Ph.D, C. Psych.

 Dr. Taslim Alani-Verjee is a Clinical Psychologist living and working in Toronto, Canada.
 She is the Founder and Director of Silm Centre for Mental Health, a community-based and social justice-oriented practice that seeks to make mental health awareness and services more accessible to the communities with whom she and her team work.